Taft Museum of Art staff share their favorites from the Museum’s permanent collection

 Still Life with Tilted Basket of Fruit, Vase of Flowers, and Shells, about 1640–45, Balthasar van der Ast

 I have always been amazed by nature’s diversity, down to its smallest manifestations.
 When I was growing up, I collected rocks, captured insects, and observed the life cycles of creatures in a small creek near my house.
 The variety of flora and fauna in Van der Ast’s still life represents the same kind of fascination on the part of the artist and Dutch culture.
 Looking closely at nature is a way for many people to access a kind of spiritual awe.
 Experiencing the natural world now, as an adult, always revives that sense of wonder I felt in my childhood.

-—Tamera Lenz Muente, Exhibition Coordinator and Curatorial Assistant
+—Tamera Lenz Muente, Assistant Curator

 Mademoiselle Jeanne Gonin, 1821, Jean-Auguste-Dominique Ingres

 I really enjoy portraits.
 I think it’s the challenge of trying to figure out what the person is all about and what she’s wearing.
 Since portraits were mainly done for people who could afford them, this makes me wonder what her life was like.
 This painting also seems almost like a photograph to me.
 The level of detail in the lace of her collar, the folds and wrinkles of her sleeve, and even her fingernails, I find exquisite.
 To be able to paint so realistically seems an almost supernatural power.
 I also like that the entire focus of the painting is on her with no extraneous background objects or details.